steven-halla/casino_hell/README.md

 22) the issue lies

 23) need to fix opossum in a can nelly for some reason even after the quest i am sitll gettig rabies
+24) if you have rabies and grab the potion the bar man goes away